-Apple doesn't offer anything in the same design postcode as Google's Live Cases (which are still US-only), but there are other options available for those who want to use a tailored case to stand out from their iPhone brethren.
+Apple doesn't offer anything in the same design postcode as Google's Live Cases, but there are other options available for those who want to use a tailored case to stand out from their iPhone brethren.

 Casetify is one such option, offering a selection of different cases along with the ability to customise the design, while adding your own photos.
 You can plug in your Instagram or Facebook account in seconds, letting you plaster your smartphone’s booty with artistic cat shots or duck-face selfies, depending on your level of narcissism.

 Adding text is another possibility, so feel free to throw in a #YOLO or hilarious meme if you fancy it.

 It might not have Android levels of customisability, but iOS can be suprisingly malleable even without a jailbreaking op...